-The Discovery’s exterior has switched from a blocky, traditional SUV design to a softer, more rounded one.
+The Discovery’s exterior shuns the blocky SUV design long associated with classic Land Rover SUVs, becoming softer and more rounded.
 The new language is clearly in step with the Range Rover and the Discovery's little brother, the Discovery Sport.
 While the shape has changed, the Discovery is still one tough and functional premium SUV, boasting over 11 inches of ground clearance.
 One of the LR4's signature design elements -- an asymmetrical, 2-piece tailgate -- is gone, but we welcome the standard power-operated one in its place.
 Moreover, the Discovery still offers a hidden inner tailgate that can hold up to 600 pounds.

-The 2017 5-passenger Land Rover Discovery has a Manufacturer's Suggested Retail Price (MSRP) just under $51,000, including destination.
+The 2018 5-passenger Land Rover Discovery has a Manufacturer's Suggested Retail Price (MSRP) just under $53,100, including destination.
 The 7-seat Package, with air suspension and a 2-speed transfer case, is an extra $2,150.
-The same can be said for the more recommendable HSE model, which begins around $58,000.
-If you want a diesel Discovery, you'll have to get this trim, then add another $2,000.
-HSE Luxury models begin closer to $65,000, while the First Edition models are just shy of $75,000.
-At its starting point, the 2017 Discovery carries a larger price tag than 7-passenger rivals like the Acura MDX, Audi Q7, Volvo XC90 and QX60.
-It is most in line with the rugged Lexus GX, which begins just over $52,000.
+The same can be said for the more recommendable HSE model, which begins around $59,500.
+If you want a diesel Discovery, you’ll need to add another $2,000 to the bottom line.
+HSE Luxury models begin closer to $65,500.
+At its starting point, Land Rover’s 2018 Discovery carries a larger price tag than 7-passenger rivals like the Acura MDX, Audi Q7, Volvo XC90 and QX60.
+It is most in line with the rugged Lexus GX, which begins around $52,850.
 Before buying, check the KBB.com Fair Purchase Price to make sure you're getting the best deal.
-Since it's all-new, the Land Rover Discovery's resale value is still unknown.
+Since it's still relatively new, the Land Rover Discovery's resale value is still unknown, but we expect it to hold similar values as the Discovery Sport, which is below Lexus and Audi but slightly better than BMW and Cadillac.

-For 2017, the Discovery is available in four trims: SE, HSE, HSE Luxury, plus the limited First Edition.
-The least expensive Discovery includes a supercharged V6 engine, full-time 4-wheel drive with single-speed transfer case and Terrain Response 2 system, dual-zone climate control, fixed panoramic sunroof, leather interior, 12-way-adjustable front seats, hands-free power tailgate and rear parking sensors.
-The basic infotainment system includes a 10-speaker, 250-watt audio system, Bluetooth connectivity and 8-inch touch screen.
+For 2018, the Discovery is available in three trims: SE, HSE and HSE Luxury.
+The least expensive Discovery includes a supercharged V6 engine, full-time 4-wheel drive with single-speed transfer case and Terrain Response 2 system, dual-zone climate control, fixed panoramic sunroof, emergency braking, navigation, leather interior, 12-way-adjustable front seats, hands-free power tailgate and rear parking sensors.
+The basic infotainment system includes a 10-speaker, 250-watt audio system, Bluetooth connectivity and 10-inch touch screen.
 SE and HSE models come with 2-row/5-passenger seating.
 A 3-row/7-passenger setup is optional.
-Apple CarPlay and Android Auto are not offered (it debuts in the 2018 Range Rover Velar).
+Apple CarPlay and Android Auto are still not offered.

-We'd recommend at least the HSE trim, with tri-zone climate control, 10-inch high-def infotainment screen, 380-watt Meridian audio, and power inner tailgate.
-It also opens the door to several option packages and the diesel engine.
+We'd recommend at least the HSE trim, with tri-zone climate control, 380-watt Meridian audio, and power inner tailgate.
+It also opens the door to several option packages.
 The HSE Luxury comes with seating for seven, air suspension, 2-speed transfer case, 825-watt Meridian audio, heated front and rear seats, heated steering wheel and 16-way front seats.
-Further options include surround camera system, blind-spot monitoring, traffic-sign recognizer, lane-keep assist, and adaptive cruise control with automatic emergency braking.
+Further options include surround camera system, blind-spot monitoring, traffic-sign recognizer, lane-keep assist, and adaptive cruise control.
 A locking rear differential makes this a serious off-roader.
-The top-line First Edition is loaded with just about every option.

 Under the Hood

-Two V6 engines are available for the 2017 Discovery.
-Standard is the supercharged gasoline engine carried over from the LR4.
+Two V6 engines are available for the 2018 Discovery.
+Standard is a potent supercharged V6 gasoline engine.
 Optional is the V6 turbodiesel first seen in the Range Rover.
 The gasoline-engine Discovery feels swift, but we like the extra grunt and efficiency of the diesel.
 Both are connected to a smooth 8-speed transmission.
 All Discovery models feature full-time 4-wheel drive.
 A single-speed transfer case is standard.
 Those who wish to off-road this off-roader should get the 2-speed transfer case, the air suspension and locking rear differential.
 Towing is impressive.
 Gasoline models are rated at 8,201 pounds, while the heavier diesel models are rated at 7,716 pounds.
 Both engines use an idle start/stop system, which can be abrupt at start-up.
 Thankfully it can be switched off.

 3.0-liter supercharged V6